-Everything we know about Tekken 8: Trailer and more
+Everything we know about Tekken 8: Trailer, gameplay and more

 As with any fighting game, a key question ahead of release will always be what characters, new and old, will be included as playable options.

-In the case of Tekken 8, we're in the dark for now on all but two characters - those in the first trailer, Jin Kazama and Kazuya Mishima.
+In the case of Tekken 8, we initially knew only about those in the first trailer, Jin Kazama and Kazuya Mishima.

-Other than these two brawlers, there could be any number of characters to take control of.
-Tekken 7 also included a character creator to let you mould your own fighter, so we're very much hoping that'll again be present in Tekken 8.
+However, the trailer at The Game Awards featured glimpses of loads of fighters including Paul Phoenix, King, Law, Lars, Jack-8 and the long-awaited Jun Kazama.